Blog

 Common Types of Periodic Diseases

-- Hyper-IgD Syndrome (HIDS): HIDS is another periodic disease, often beginning in childhood.
-It leads to fevers, swollen lymph nodes, abdominal pain, and skin rashes.
+HIDS often starts in childhood and manifests as recurring fevers, swollen lymph nodes, abdominal pain, and skin rashes. -

-- Cryopyrin-Associated Periodic Syndromes (CAPS): CAPS includes a group of related disorders like Familial Cold Autoinflammatory Syndrome (FCAS), Muckle-Wells Syndrome (MWS), and Neonatal-Onset Multisystem Inflammatory Disease (NOMID).
-CAPS results in recurrent fever, joint pain, and skin rashes.
+CAPS is a group of disorders, including Familial Cold Autoinflammatory Syndrome (FCAS), Muckle-Wells Syndrome (MWS), and Neonatal-Onset Multisystem Inflammatory Disease (NOMID).
+Symptoms include fever, joint pain, and skin rashes.

 Symptoms of Periodic Diseases